-2.2.3.1 A NASA-supported entity anticipating flights on non-NASA spacecraft may receive preliminary guidance by submitting a request to the NASA PPO, outlining its role and details of its role in the anticipated flight opportunity.
+2.2.3 Instrument projects anticipating flights on non-NASA spacecraft may receive preliminary guidance by submitting a request to the NASA PPO, outlining the nature of the instrument(s) to be flown and details of the anticipated flight opportunity.
+PP requirements shall be as provided by the PPO (or equivalent authority) of the lead and launching organization(s).

-2.2.4 When applicable during development and delivery of instruments/experiments, monitoring of the implementation and certification of PP requirements shall be the responsibility of the lead agency (and demonstrated to the launching agency, if different, as part of the launch approval process).
-The NASA PPO may agree with the lead agency or project to share in or assume such responsibility by separate arrangement.
+2.4 During development and delivery of the instruments/experiments, monitoring of the implementation and certification of PP requirements shall be the responsibility of the lead and launching organization(s).